jhoerr/cloudmesh-manual/docs/_sources/configuration/configuration.rst.txt

            secret_access_key: *******
            container: name of bucket that you want user to be contained in.
            region: Specfiy the default region eg us-east-1

+.. todo:: Make credentials more uniform between compute and data

 .. _azure-1: